ufs-community/ufs-srweather-app/docs/UsersGuide/source/Non-ContainerQS.rst

             cmake .. -DCMAKE_INSTALL_PREFIX=..
             make -j 4  >& build.out &

    #.
-Download and stage data (both the fix files and the :term:`IC/LBC` files) according to the instructions in :numref:`Chapter %s <DownloadingStagingInput>` (if on a Level 3-4 system).
+Download and stage data (both the fix files and the :term:`IC/LBC` files) according to the instructions in :numref:`Section %s <DownloadingStagingInput>` (if on a Level 3-4 system).

    #.
 Configure the experiment parameters.